Holocaust Memoirs, Testimonies, Histories

 Drukier, Manny.
 Carved in Stone: Holocaust Years, A Boy's Tale.
 Toronto: University of Toronto Press, 1996.

 *Dwork, Debóra.
-Children With a Star: Jewish Youth in Nazi Europe.
+Children with a Star: Jewish Youth in Nazi Europe.
 New Haven, CT: Yale University Press, 1991.

-*#Eibeshitz, Jehoshua and Anna, Eds. and trans.
+*#Eibeshitz, Jehoshua and Anna.
+Eds. and trans.
 Women in the Holocaust: A Collection of Testimonies.
 Vol. I. Brooklyn, NY: Remember, 1993.

 *Eichengreen, Lucille.
 From Ashes to Life: My Memories of the Holocaust.
 San Francisco: Mercury House, 1994.